A boil is a hard and painful lump that fills with pus. Most boils go away on their own. See a GP if you keep getting them.

 There are things you can do to treat boils yourself and stop them coming back.

-soak a flannel in warm water and hold it against the boil for 10 minutes 4 times a day
+soak a clean cloth in warm water and hold it against the boil for 10 minutes 4 times a day

 clean the area around the boil with antibacterial soap if pus comes out